fcn06/swarm/README.md

 We're continuously working on improvements, including:

 * Recursivity: Enabling "planner of planners" for even more complex orchestration.
+Work In Progress
 * Refactoring: Continuously improving code clarity and maintainability.
 * Unit Tests: Enhancing robustness and reliability.